Information for Artists

 exhibition Fees

-All accepted artists are required to pay an exhibition fee of $40/piece upon acceptance.
-All exhibition fees are due by June 29, 2023 – no exceptions.
+All accepted artists are required to pay an exhibition fee of $40 (+GST)/piece upon acceptance.
+All exhibition fees are due by June 27, 2025 – no exceptions.

 Exhibition Fee payments can be made via the following methods: